 The total number of players for each given level at the age group will fluctuate depending on the above.
-The Division Head must see a clear cut division in skill levels within the group to place more players on one team versus the other(s).
+A clear cut division in skill levels within the group must be seen and recorded to place more players on one team versus the other(s).
 This may be done particularly at the upper level (Pee Wee and Bantam) where our travel teams strive to be the most competitive.
 For further information on this process see Player Evaluation Process.

-When at a given age level we have more than one goalie per team the following will be used to place the candidates at a given level:
+When at a given age level there is more than one goalie per team the following will be used to place the candidates at a given level:

-- · Skill level of each goalie
+- Skill level of each goalie

 - Total number of goalies available

 - Previous year coach evaluation